SverreWisloff/TackingMaster/README.md

 ## Purpose

 This is a simple app for Garmin watches that provides useful information for sailboats that do not have wind instruments.
-Set wind direction and read close-hauled direction, heading direction and speed.
+Set wind direction and read close-hauled direction, course over ground and speed.
 Observe wind turns and speed-changes, and see the consequences and make good decisions.

 ## Use

 The direction where the wind comes from is allways facing up on the clock, and the top number is the direction against the wind-eye.
 The blue "N" shows the direction to north.
 The red dot, and gray boat show your course over ground direction.

-In the center circle, the heading is displayed.
+In the center circle, course over ground is displayed.
 The green number is speed.
-In addition, a plot can be displayed for historical speed changes.
+In addition, plot can be displayed for historical speed changes, and historical course-shifts.

 The up and down buttons can be used for adjusting the wind direction with 5 degree increments.